21 Great Day Trips From New York City

 *Contributed by Annick, The Common Traveler

 But the epic food scene in Lititz doesn’t only mean pretzels.
 A food tour in town combines the best of food and history, highlighting delicious Amish recipes with a modern twist – including the famous whoopie pie.
-Chocolate lovers, in particular, will love visiting Lititz, which takes its chocolate affair to a whole other level.
-Home to Wilbur Chocolate, known for their chocolate buds, the town honors its chocolate-loving theme by hosting events throughout the year.
+Chocolate lovers will love visiting Lititz, which takes its chocolate affair to another level.

 The annual Lititz Chocolate Walk, held the Saturday before Columbus Day, includes over 25 stops where chocolate is king.
-Local restaurants frequently feature a dish or two on their menu highlighting this amazing delicacy.
+Local restaurants frequently feature a dish or two, highlighting this amazing delicacy.
 The town’s walkable center makes for a perfect day outing.
-Window shopping, visiting art galleries, trying different dishes, are all part of the best things to do in Lititz.
-Lititz PA makes for a perfect day trip from NYC!

 Providence